Kaliya: Legend

-The Gokul people heard the commotion and all the people of Nandagokula were concerned and came running towards the bank of the Yamunā.
+The people of Gokulam heard the commotion and all the people of Nandagokula were concerned and came running towards the bank of the Yamunā.
 They heard that Krishna had jumped into the river where the dangerous Kāliya was staying.
 At the bottom of the river, Kāliya had ensnared Krishna in his coils.
 Krishna expanded himself, forcing Kāliya to release him.
 Krishna immediately regained his original form and began to jump on all of Kāliya's heads so as to release the poison in the snake so that he could no longer pollute the Yamunā.

 Krishna suddenly sprang onto Kāliya's head and assumed the weight of the whole universe, beating him with his feet.
 Kāliya started vomiting blood and slowly began to die.
 But then Kāliya's wives came and prayed to Krishna with joined palms, worshiping him and praying for mercy for their husband.
 Kāliya recognized the greatness of Krishna and surrendered, promising he would not harass anybody again.
 Krishna pardoned him after performing a final dance upon his head.
 After the performance, Krishna asked Kāliya to leave the river and return to Ramaṇaka island, where he promised that Kāliya would not be troubled by Garuḍa.

 The people who had gathered on the banks of Yamunā were terrified, beholding the water that had changed to a poison colour.
 Krishna slowly rose up from the bottom of the river while dancing on Kāliya's head.
 When the people saw Krishna, everyone was happy and they danced ecstatically upon Kāliya.
 At last, Kāliya was pushed into Pātāla where he is said to reside to this day.

 This event is often referred to as the Kāliya Nāga Mardan.

-Fiji connection

-According to the legend, Krishna banished Kaliya to the Ramanik Deep, which the Fiji Indians believe to be in Fiji.
-Moreover, native Fijians also believed in a serpent-god called Dengei.
+According to one regional legend, Krishna banished Kaliya to the Ramanik Deep, which the Fiji Indians believe to be in Fiji.
+Moreover, native Fijians also believed in a serpent-god called Degei.